sahava/ga-cl/README.md

 `python ga_permissions_to_csv.py [-a account_id,account_id2,account_id3] path_to_client_secrets`

-This module creates a CSV file for every account ID provided as an argument to the python file (to which you have sufficient Account-level privileges to view user rights).
-To simply process all the accounts you have access to, just drop the `-a` flag from the command.
+This module creates a CSV file of the GA accounts you have access to, with the user permissions listed for each account in their respective CSV file.
+You need Manage Users access to each GA account for which a file is created.

+You can provide a list of Google Analytics Account IDs to the `-a` argument, or you can drop the `-a` argument to create CSV files for all the accounts you have sufficient access to.

 `path_to_client_secrets` is a relative path to where the client_secrets.json file is stored.